Gotta Catch Em All – Pokhara!!!

 As things do not run accordingly to plan here we decided to head to the airport a bit earlier than usual.

-There were 18 on our flight and we were all wedged into a tiny plane.
-The feeling was probably something similar to the opening scenes of the Flash Gordon movie, our tiny plane headed into the maelstrom of fog and mist.
-Only our destination was Pokhara and not the moon.
+There were 18 people on our flight and we were all wedged into this tiny plane.
+The feeling was probably something similar to the opening scenes of the 1980s Flash Gordon movie, our plane headed into the maelstrom of fog and mist except our only destination was Pokhara and not the moon.

-25 minutes later we landed with a thump and proceeded to collect our baggage off the landing strip.
+25 minutes later we landed with a thump in Pokhara and proceeded to collect our baggage off the landing strip.

-Pokhara is located between Lake Fewa and the Seti River and has breathtaking views of the Himalayan mountains.
-Near the lake the town is clustered with bars/restaurants, Hotels, Guest Houses, Trekking Shops and German Bakeries.
-We chose a hotel up one of the side streets for our base for the next couple of days.
+The town is located between Lake Fewa and the Seti River and has breathtaking views of the Himalayan mountains.
+On the north shore of the lake, the town is clustered with bars/restaurants, hotels, guest houses, trekking shops and German bakeries.
+We chose a hotel up one of the side streets as our base for the next couple of days.

 Arrival Day was to explore the town as the weather was looking shifty.
-We also took this time to look up some leads for trekking/rafting.
+We also took this time to look up some leads for trekking and rafting expeditions.
+Pokhara is the gateway to the nearby Annapurna Ranges.

-The next day we headed to the jetty and rented a rowboat to take us to the other side of the lake and the stairway to the World Peace Pagoda.
+The next day we headed down to the jetty and rented a rowboat to take us to the other side of the lake, to climb a stairway to the World Peace Pagoda.

-Built in 1973 this is the 71st World Peace Pagoda to be built worldwide in honour of the Buddhist message of peace.
-Unfortunately it was shortly demolished by the Nepalese government until it was finally rebuilt in 1999.
+Known as the Shanti Stupa , it was built in 1973 as the 71st World Peace Pagoda to be built worldwide in honour of the Buddhist message of peace.
+Unfortunately it was demolished shortly afterwards by the Nepalese government but a long campaign by locals led to it being finally rebuilt in 1999.

 These steps were treacherous and at one point a Spanish couple who were also climbing them gave up due to the exertion needed to get there.
-At one point John almost succumbed to surrender but a timely Mars Bar gave him the confidence and sugar rush to make the summit.
+John almost succumbed to surrender but a timely Mars bar gave him the confidence and sugar rush to make it to the summit.

-The views were stunning and the Pagoda was quite a sight.
-We were glad we persevered.
+Standing atop Anadu Hill , the views were stunning and the Pagoda was quite a sight.
+We were glad we persevered the climb.

 On the way down Karen stopped to take one of her ‘Cultural’ Photos, 3 local mountain women at work.
 Enjoy the photos as they cost us some Rupees in bribes to be taken.